sarvesh2910/Memory-Game/README.md

 ### How to play

 * Click/touch on the tiles to reveal the symbol they are hiding.
-* Your goal is to match two tile with symbol.
+* Your goal is to match two tile with same symbol.
 * Complete the game in 16 steps to for 3 star rating.

 ### External libraries Used